On the Utility of 3D Hand Poses for Action Recognition: Experiments

-\textbf{Model Variants.} We propose several variants of our model by adjusting the width $d$ and the number of layers $T_n$ of the transformer to strike a balance between efficiency and accuracy.
+\textbf{Model Variants.} We propose several variants of our model by adjusting the width $d$ and the number of layers $T_n$ of the transformer to balance efficiency and accuracy.
 Our default HandFormer, denoted \mbox{HandFormer-B}, has parameters $(d, T_n)=(256,2)$.
 We introduce a larger variant, HandFormer-L, with $(d, T_n)=(512,4)$.
 We also explore different configurations for the number of input joints $J$ per hand.
-Unless otherwise mentioned, we utilize all 21 joints per hand along with the base model denoted as HandFormer-B/21 while offering a highly efficient option utilizing only 6 joints per hand (5 fingertips and the wrist) termed HandFormer-B/6.
+Unless otherwise mentioned, we utilize all 21 joints per hand along with the base model denoted as HandFormer-B/21 while offering a highly efficient option utilizing only six joints per hand (five fingertips and the wrist) termed HandFormer-B/6.
+Additionally, HandFormer-X/J$\times\mathcal{N}$ denotes a multimodal variant that utilizes $\mathcal{N}$ RGB frames, where $\mathcal{N} \le K$.